Microsoft Entra February 15, 2023 2

 [SharePoint admin center]Use-app-enforced restrictions for browser access

-Now prepare to turn on the policy.
-I would strongly recommend to test the policies, and also scope them to pilot users first before implementing them company wide.
-This way you can make the necessary changes that fit your company.
+Now, prepare to turn on the policy.
+I recommend testing and scoping the policies to pilot users before implementing them company-wide.
+This way, you can make the necessary changes that fit your company.

 User Experience

-To conclude this blog, let me give you some visual examples of what the user experiences are like on the web after implementing the “Use-app-enforced restrictions for browser access” Conditional Access policy.
+Lastly, let me show you some visual examples of the user experience on the web after implementing the “Use-app-enforced restrictions for browser access” Conditional Access policy.

 About the author